Advance Passenger Information

 - Visa Waiver Program: Passport Requirements Timeline (US Department of Homeland Security)

-You must register on the US Electronic Travel System (ESTA).
 The US Department for Homeland Security suggests that registration take place no less than 72 hours before travelling.
 However, you can send your details any time before travelling to the US.

 Who to contact about travelling to the US